dingo35/brands/docs/installation.md

    Note that for this functionality you will need to be in Smart or Solar mode; it is no longer necessary to enable Load Balancing for this function.

 # Second Contactor C2
-One can add a second contactor (C2) that switches off 2 of the 3 phases of a three-phase Mains installation; this can be usefull if one wants to charge of off
+One can add a second contactor (C2) that switches off 2 of the 3 phases of a three-phase Mains installation; this can be useful if one wants to charge of off
       Solar; EV's have a minimal charge current of 6A, so switching off 2 phases allows you to charge with a current of 6-18A, while 3 phases have a minimum current of 3x6A=18A.
 This way you can still charge solar-only on smaller solar installations.
     - one should wire C2 according to this schema: